RubyoffRails/Episode1-Summer2012/README.md

 game.stand
 ```

-2. Change the Card's to_s to show "Q5" instead of 5-queen"
+2. Change the Card's to_s to show "H5" instead of 5-hearts"

 Tiger Level
 -----------

 1. Complete the Panda assignment
-2. If a player busts (goes over 21), the game should #standfor the player
+2. If a player busts (goes over 21), the game should #stand for the player

 Eagle Level
 ------------

-1. The dealer hand should not not show both cards until the player has stood (It should be like "XX", "Q5")
+1. The dealer hand should not show both cards until the player has stood (It should be like "XX", "Q5")

 Copyright: Jesse Wolgamott, MIT License (See LICENSE)